mariaBuligan/ROS2-Turtlebot3-simulation/README.md

-#ros2 setup using a Docker conatiner
+#ros2 (foxy version) setup using a Docker conatiner